Superior Water Treatment

 representation of the formation of oxygen

 In some of the examples below, addition of oxygen to molecules is defined as oxidation.
 Over time, the definition of oxidation was broadened to include any reaction where a chemical loses an electron in a reaction (whether or not oxygen is involved).
 Every atom has a nucleus, and electrons that circle around it in ‘orbitals’, similar to how the planets orbit around the sun.
 Electrons in the outermost shell are referred to as ‘valence’ electrons.
 The number of valence electrons held by an atom affects how it interacts with other atoms.
 In turn, this affects how molecules form and the chemical reactions that occur between them.
 Oxidation occurs when a valence electron is removed.
 The removal of electrons through oxidation breaks bonds between atoms and re-arranges molecules in a destructive manner.
-These oxidative reactions make ozone useful for disinfection or purification of water, since it breaks down pathogens or pollutants.
+These oxidative reactions make ozone useful for waterborne pathogen control and water disinfection, since it breaks down pathogens or pollutants.

 ...Oxygen